Kerxunos/Chatroom/README.md

 - [x] Make README.md better
 - [ ] Add English language support
 - [ ] Debug the program

 __-----------------------------------------------------------------------------------------------------------------------__

-*THANK YOU FOR READ THE README.md FILE ENJOY*
+*THANK YOU FOR READ THE README.md ENJOY*